-When you come out as LGBTI+ at first, it’s possible that a parent, family member or friend, won’t accept your sexual orientation or gender identity.
+When you come out as LGBTI+ at first, it’s possible that a parent, guardian, family member or friend, won’t accept your sexual identity or gender identity.
 They may be angry or confused, and behave in a way that’s really hurtful to you.
 This can be a really difficult experience, and it’s not easy to cope with.
 Here’s some advice as to how you might react in these situations.

 What to do if someone doesn’t accept you as LGBTI+

 You have probably had a lot of time to come to terms with the fact that you’re LGBTI+, but this news to someone else may be a surprise.
 People can grow up with different social experiences and this may even be the first time the person you have told has met an LGBTI+ person.
 Being patient can give the person time to think and reflect on the news and come to terms with what is really means.
 With time and support hopefully they will come around to it.

 Suggest LGBTI+ positive resources

 The internet is full of great resources and advice to parents and friends of LGBTI+ people.
 The reason that your parent or mate is struggling to accept you as LGBTI+ may be that they simply don’t know enough about LGBTI+ people.
 Encourage them to do some research.

 Don’t accept homophobia or cruelness

 Although it may take some time for certain people to get used to you being LGBTI+, that doesn’t mean they have any right to hurt you.
 If the person seems to be incapable of having a conversation without making hurtful remarks about your sexual or gender identity, respectfully tell them you find their behaviour hurtful, and ask them to stop.
 If they won’t stop, tell them you won’t be able to talk to them until their behaviour improves.